 Someone will come over and you’ll launch into your whole birth story, only to be cut off by that calloused statement.

-The problem is having a baby can be a traumatic experience (it was for me).
+The problem is having a baby is a traumatic experience.
 As moms, we are often expected to move on from that trauma as if nothing happened.
-“Why can’t we just be happy that we have a beautiful baby?”
+“Why can’t you just be happy that you have a beautiful baby?”

-We are happy, but that doesn’t negate the fact that we need to process this traumatic event before we can move on.
-Not only that but our life just change tremendously from one day to the next.
+You will be happy, but that doesn’t negate the fact that you need to process this traumatic event before you can move on.
+Not only that but your life just changed tremendously from one day to the next.

 Find someone who understands that and talk to that person to help you process these events.
 Stick close to this person and bring all of your questions to them.
 They will be happy to answer them and genuinely want to help you in any way they can.